cltc-berkeley/c3ec/markdown/Clinic_Infrastructure/VPN.md

 * Including security and usability, what other values should be considered when selecting a VPN?
 * What are the advantages and disadvantages of using Algo versus Outline?
 Consider your threat model.
 * What are the advantages and disadvantages of using either Algo or Outline versus a commercial VPN provider?
 Consider your threat model.
-* What contextual factors (PESTLE) may influence selecting one solution over another?
+* Which contextual factors (PESTLE) may influence selecting one solution over another?

 Document your findings and present your recommendations based on your experiences and the answers to the above questions.